shinydevelopment/ShinyDevelopment-Holding/_posts/2011-07-19-we-are-hiring-an-ios-apprentice.markdown

 * Performing maintenance and updates to our existing apps.
 * Learning about everything new in iOS in order to help develop the demo apps and samples that we use for our training courses.

 Plus, you will be a guinea pig for all of the new training we are developing so there are even more opportunities to learn there!
-At the end of the year you should emerge as a fully fledged iOS ninja!
+At the end of the year you should emerge as a fully fledged iOS ninja to potentially take a full time job working with us or step out into freelancing or other iOS work!

 ### What can we offer you?